Come from Away (film): Production

 In November 2017, it was announced that The Mark Gordon Company would produce a feature film adaptation of the musical, with Sankoff and Hein writing the screenplay and Christopher Ashley as director.
 In an April 2019 interview, Sankoff and Hein stated that the intention was to film in Gander and cast lesser-known actors, with residents of Gander as film extras.

 On February 2, 2021, it was announced that due to the COVID-19 pandemic and its impacts on the film industry and the performing arts, the plans for the film adaptation were cancelled in favor of producing a live film recording of the stage production with the members of the Broadway cast reprising their roles, to be released in September 2021 on the 20th anniversary of the 9/11 attacks.
-It was produced and financed by Entertainment One and RadicalMedia and filmed in May 2021 at the Gerald Schoenfeld Theater with Ashley directing and Gordon still attached as producer.
+It was produced and financed by Entertainment One and RadicalMedia and filmed in May 2021 at the Gerald Schoenfeld Theater in front of an invited audience including survivors and first responders from the 9/11 attacks, with Ashley directing and Gordon still attached as producer.
 Joining the producing team are Jennifer Todd, Bill Condon and one of the stage production's producers, Junkyard Dog Productions.
 Sankoff, Hein, Jon Kamen, Dave Sirulnick and Meredith Bennett executive produce.
 The film employed 222 people including the members of the New York cast, crew, staff and creative and film teams.
 On April 30, 2021, Apple TV+ acquired the film's distribution rights.